Woman Caught Driving In Tennessee With Kids In Pet Kennels

 — Symone Woolridge (@SymoneTV) June 10, 2018

-The issues of child abuse and endangerment have been at the forefront of the public awareness ever since 13 children were discovered shackled and held captive in a Perris, California home last January.
+The issues of child abuse and endangerment have been at the forefront of the public awareness ever since 13 children were discovered shackled and held captive in a Perris, California, home last January.
 The kids in this instance were found badly malnourished and appeared to be much younger than their actual age.
 NPR detailed that all the kids required medical care, while the parents were arrested and taken into custody.

 It’s too early to know the details of the circumstances surrounding Cheeks and the children that were seen in the pet kennels, however further information is expected to be released by authorities soon.